ExchangeBC/Our-Project-Docs/discussion/README.md

 # Welcome to the BCDevExchange discussion folder!

 This is where we are sharing the concepts and entities that are being being considered to build the framework for BCDevExchange.org.
-Most of the content in here is continuing to be defined and refined, and should be considered [Research State](projectstates.md).
+Most of the content in here is continuing to be defined and refined, and should be considered [Inspiration State](projectstates.md).

 If creating a page, please consider adding an Inspiration Badge, by adding the below code (adds Inspiration Badge with alt text description).